amsrocha2020/playwright-project/README.md

 - **Responsive Design Testing**: Validate how your web elements respond across various screen sizes.
 - **Page Navigation**: Automate page transitions and validate their behavior.
 - **Assertion Library**: Built-in assertions to verify the state of web elements.
+- **Code Quality**: Integrated ESLint for code linting and Prettier for code formatting.
 - **Customizable**: Easily extend or modify tests to suit your specific needs.

 ## Prerequisites